Adaptive Window Selection for Financial Risk Forecasting: Empirical analysis

 \section{Empirical analysis}

 In this section, we apply BAWS to a real-world dataset and compare its VaR and ES forecast performance with the SAWS, rolling window, and full window approaches.
-Specifically, we analyze the daily losses, defined as the negative log-returns, of the S\&P500 index from January 4, to October 30, 2025.
-As shown in Figure \ref{Fig:real1}, this period includes several significant market fluctuations associated with the 2008 global financial crisis (GFC), COVID-19 pandemic (COVID), and Trump's tariff policies (Tariff).
+We analyze the daily losses, defined as the negative log-returns, of the S\&P 500 index from January 4, 2005 to October 30, 2025.
+As shown in Figure \ref{Fig:real1}, this period involves several significant market fluctuations associated with the 2008 global financial crisis (GFC), COVID-19 pandemic (COVID), and the 2025 U.S. tariff measures (Tariff).

 Using historical data, we perform a rolling estimation of the VaR and ES from December 28, 2006 to October 30, 2025 by employing adaptive windows determined by BAWS and SAWS methods, fixed windows of size $\{250, 500, 750\}$, or full window.
-We perform the moving block bootstrap method with $B=1000$ and $l_i=\lceil i^{1/3}\rceil$ .
-Considering the non-stationarity of financial markets, we cap the maximum window of BAWS at 1000 to promptly discard the outdated information and ensure the computational efficiency.
-We consider the threshold level as 0.9.
-For SAWS approach, $\alpha_\tau$ and $C_\tau$ are set as 0.1 and 0.05, respectively, considering the typical magnitude of financial loss data.
+We perform the moving block bootstrap method with $B=1000$ and $l_i=\lceil i^{1/3}\rceil$.
+Considering the non-stationarity of financial markets, we cap the maximum window of BAWS at 1000 to ensure computational efficiency.
+We set the threshold level as 0.9.
+For SAWS, we set $\alpha_\tau=0.1$ and $C_\tau=0.05$, with sensitivity results reported in Supplementary Section~\ref{sec:supp-saws-sensitivity}.

-We evaluate the VaR forecast performance of various approaches by comparing their average forecast losses over the full prediction period (2006–2025) as well as across three extreme episodes (the GFC, the COVID-19 crisis, and the Trump's tariff), as reported in Table \ref{tab:real1}.
-Over the full out-of-sample period, BAWS attains the lowest average forecast loss, indicating a superior overall predictive accuracy.
-The sub-period results further suggest that BAWS remains competitive during three stress periods, supporting its ability to adapt to changing market conditions.
+We evaluate VaR and ES forecast performance of various approaches by comparing their average forecast losses over the entire prediction period (2006–2025) as well as across three extreme episodes (the GFC, the COVID-19 crisis, and the 2025 tariff-related episode), as reported in Table \ref{tab:real1}.
+For a prediction period \(\mathcal T\), the average forecast loss is given by \( \sum_{t\in\mathcal T} S_{V,E,\alpha}(x_t,\widehat{\text{VaR}}_{\alpha}(X_t),\widehat{\text{ES}}_{\alpha}(X_t))/|\mathcal T|,\) where \(x_t\) is the realized loss and \((\widehat{\text{VaR}}_{\alpha}(X_t),\widehat{\text{ES}}_{\alpha}(X_t))\) is the risk forecast at time \(t\).
+Over the period, BAWS attains the lowest average forecast loss over the full evaluation period.
+The sub-period results further suggest that BAWS remains competitive during the three stress periods, supporting its ability to adapt to changing market conditions.